leanprover-community/lean4-metaprogramming-book/md/main/macros.md

 #eval [Arith| (12 + 3) - 4] -- 11
 ```

-Again feel free to play around with it, if you want to build more complex
+Again feel free to play around with it.
+If you want to build more complex
-things like expressions with variables maybe consider building an inductive type
+things, like expressions with variables, maybe consider building an inductive type
-using the macros instead.
+using macros instead.
 Once you got your arithmetic expression term
-as an inductive you could then write a function  that takes some form of
+as an inductive, you could then write a function that takes some form of
 variable assignment and evaluates the given expression for this
 assignment.
 You could also try to embed arbitrary `term`s into your
 arith language using some special syntax or whatever else comes to your mind.